meijerpeter/neeo-driver-osx-volume/README.md

 1. Install NodeJS
 2. Open Terminal and then:

-`npm install -g meijerpeter/neeo-mac-volume-controller`
+`npm install -g meijerpeter/neeo-osx-volume-controller`

-This installs the NodeJS module globally in `/usr/local/lib/node_modules/neeo-mac-volume-controller/` on your Mac.
+This installs the NodeJS module globally in `/usr/local/lib/node_modules/neeo-osx-volume-controller/` on your Mac.

 3. To run the application, type:

 `npm run start`

 or:

-`node /usr/local/lib/node_modules/neeo-mac-volume-controller/index.js 6336`
+`node /usr/local/lib/node_modules/neeo-osx-volume-controller/index.js 6336`

 or:

-`node neeo-mac-volume-controller 6336`
+`node neeo-osx-volume-controller 6336`

 ### Installation

 Usage of the Mac's LaunchAgent is recommended to keep the NodeJS server running.
-Create the following file in a text editor of choice and place it in `~/Library/LaunchAgents` and name it: `com.meijerpeter.neeomacvolumecontroller.plist`.
+Create the following file in a text editor of choice and place it in `~/Library/LaunchAgents` and name it: `com.meijerpeter.neeovolumecontroller.plist`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>